pavanvidem/training-material/topics/digital-humanities/tutorials/Whisper_speech_recognition/tutorial.md

 Your transcript differs slightly because Whisper is not deterministic, meaning its outputs are not standardised.
 You can run it several times and will get a slightly different output each time.
 Another thing to be aware of is small errors that can occur in speaker diarization.
-The longer a person speaks on the recording, the easier it is for Whisper to allocate a speaker.
+The longer a person speaks on the recording, the easier it is for WhisperX to allocate a speaker.
 If someone speaks only a single sentence in the whole recording, it might mean it is not recognised as a different speaker.
 As a result, some passages can be wrongly allocated as happened in the last bit of the recording: